 Sine and Cosine

-Sine and cosine are trigonometric periodic functions which relates to the unit circle.
+Sine and cosine are periodic trigonometric functions.
+They relate to the unit circle.

-It' is a branch of mathematics focused on the relationships between the angles and sides of triangles, particularly right triangles.
+It's a branch of math.
+It studies the links between the angles and sides of triangles, mostly right triangles.

 Trigon in Greek means triangle.